 In this critical first year, your baby’s brain and eyes begin to coordinate images and remember what they’ve seen.
 You can participate in your newborn’s eye development and health as a normal part of your time with your baby.
 Proper stimulation can increase curiosity, attention span, memory, and nervous system development.
 So be sure to give your baby plenty of interesting things to see.

 Newborns can only focus about eight to twelve inches from their face, and they see only black, white and gray.
 As early as the first week, your baby begins to respond to movement and to focus on your face.
 Soon your baby will smile when you come close.
 This is an important sign that your baby sees and recognizes you—a rewarding moment for any parent!
 (Don’t forget to jot down the date.)

 Over the next ten to twelve weeks, you will notice your baby following moving objects and recognizing things, especially toys and mobiles with bold, geometric patterns.
 As color vision begins to develop, babies will see red first.
 They will see the full spectrum of colors by the time they reach three months of age.

 Depth perception and eye-hand coordination begin to develop when your baby reaches four months.
 In the blink of an eye, your baby can reach out and touch an object, something that previously only happened by chance.

 The connection between eyes, movement and memory is strong as your baby approaches his or her first birthday.
-In the past year you have probably noticed tremendous improvements to your baby’s coordinated attempts to roll a ball, pick up small toys and objects (some you may not want them to; is the baby-proofing done?), and feed themselves foods like dry cereal or sliced fruit.
+In the past year you have probably noticed tremendous improvements to your baby’s coordinated attempts to roll a ball, pick up small toys and objects (some attempts you may not want them to do; is the baby-proofing done?), and feed themselves foods like dry cereal or sliced fruit.